w3dong/lab0-1/index.md

 ```

 I'm Weiwen Dong, a junior student at UCSD who majors in *Bioinformatics*.
 I am a programmer who enjoys ***web development***, and have built RPG website game [Memorize](https://w3dong.github.io/memorize/) and website application like a [to-do-list app](https://shielded-thicket-02071.herokuapp.com/) and [blog website](https://sleepy-bayou-84869.herokuapp.com/) from scratch.
-I am good at using HTML, CSS, Javascript, Node.js, Express.js, and other popular tools to implement good ideas I think of.
+I am good at using HTML, CSS, Javascript, Node.js, Express.js, React, and other popular tools to implement good ideas I think of.

 Quoting my favorite sentence:
 > Knowledge is of no value unless you put it into practice